Tool Safety · 2–5 min talk

 Ask the Crew

-• Is the tension appropriate for the tool we’re using today?
+• Is the tool balancer rated for the tool being used?